-- 1. Use your application installatiogiagtoseastistmetaninistyaektheeieequired applications on your image builder.
+- 1. Use your application installation automation to install the required applications on your image builder.
 This installation may include applications that your users will launch, any dependencies, and background applications. - 2.
 Determine the files and folders to optimize. - 3.
 If applicable, use the Image Assistant add-application CLI operation to specify the application metadata and optimization manifest for the AppStream 2.0 image. - 4.
 To specify additional applications for the AppStream 2.0 image, repeat steps 1 through 3 for each application as needed. - 5.
 If applicable, use the Image Assistant update-default-profile CLI operation to overwrite the default Windows profile and create the default application and Windows settings for your users. - 6.
 Use the Image Assistant create-image CLI operation to create the image.

-For more information, refer to Create Your AppStream 2.0 Image Programmatically by Using the Image Assistant CLI Operations.
+See Create Your AppStream 2.0 Image Programmatically by Using the Image Assistant CLI Operations for more information.